Wahzammo/100daysofcode/log.md

 Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements;
 Use Destructuring Assignment to Pass an Object as a Function's Parameters;
 Create Strings using Template Literals;
-Write Concise Object Literal Declarations Using Object Property Shorthand;
+Write Concise Object Literal Declarations;
+Using Object Property Shorthand;
 Write Concise Declarative Functions with ES6;
 Use class Syntax to Define a Constructor Function

 **Thoughts**  After a late night and long week of study I was struggling big time; I will definately need to review all this mor than once to let it sink in.... the destructuring was doing my head in, I knew what it was asking just the code changes did not seem obvious at times.
 I referred to Mozilla a fair bit to assist and only needed to see the answers on two of the problems.